arpansahu/great_chat/README.md

   pgAdmin 4 is a complete rewrite of pgAdmin, built using Python and Javascript/jQuery.
 A desktop runtime written in NWjs allows it to run standalone for individual users, or the web application code may be deployed directly on a web server for use by one or more users through their web browser.

-  For more information, see the [README of PGAdmin4 Server With Nginx Setup](https://github.com/arpansahu/common_readme/blob/main/AWS%20Deployment/PostgresUI.md).
+  [README of PGAdmin4 Server With Nginx Setup]

   My PGAdmin4 can be accessed here : https://pgadmin.arpansahu.me/